Sing Aloud!

-This morning was just right to offer to God today’s addition to our Practice of Praise.
-It is the well-beloved hymn, Praise to the Lord.
-As I was cleaning up from the morning coffee, I glanced out the kitchen window overlooking the carport, and caught a glimpse of some outrageously beautiful trees, shining with the rare sunshine of a NW morning.
-What an opportunity to burst forth in praise…
+This morning, as I was cleaning up from the morning coffee, I glanced out the kitchen window overlooking the carport, and caught a glance of some outrageously beautiful trees, shining with the rare sunshine of a NW morning.

 Hubby’s on an errand, and the folks downstairs aren’t home.
-So gorgeous, isn’t it, when we can be alone with the Father?
+It felt so nice be alone with the Father!

 As I sang this favorite old hymn, my voice grew in volume.
-With each verse, my inhibitions let loose just a little bit more, and I finally I rather joined in with the organ in my head.
+With each verse, my inhibitions let loose just a little bit more, and I joined in with the organ in my head.

 The Majestic Organ